|

 - The First 90 Days: Proven Strategies for Getting Up to Speed (Michael D. Watkins)

-Helpful for staff development
+Helpful for Staff Development

 - Lifescripts: What to Say to Get What You Want in Life's Toughest Situations (Stephen M. Pollan and Mark Levine)